eakubrakova/MFTI_2023/README.md

 # MIPT_2023
-Homework for Python course and lecture materials
+Homeworks and lecture materials for Python course at DS Master's 2023.